ihfft2

 • x (Tensor) – Input tensor.

-• axes (Sequance[int], optional) – The axes over which to compute the inverse fft.
-Default is the last two axes.
+• axes (sequence[int], optional) – Axes over which to compute the inverse FFT.
+It should be a sequence of 2 integers.
+If not specified, the last two axes are used by default.

 • norm (str, optional) – {“backward”, “ortho”, “forward”}.
 Default is “backward”.